Skip to contents

 Before running the ABCMCMC code, we run a precalibration to determine good initial values and algorithmic hyperparameters for the ABCMCMC chains.

-sfactor <- 0.1 # scaling factor used to determine a good covariance matrix for the ABCMCMC proposal moves
+sfactor <- 0.1 # Scaling factor used to determine a good covariance matrix for the ABCMCMC proposal moves

-Sigma <- M$Sigma
+Sigma <- pC$Sigma

-startPar <- M$startPar
+startPar <- pC$startPar

 for(j in 1 : nChains){